Affiliate links on SoundGuys may earn us a commission. Learn more.

 1MORE Stylish True Wireless vs 1MORE ColorBuds: Which should you buy?

 The 1MORE Stylish True Wireless paved the way for the 1MORE ColorBuds, and both headsets put style first.
-For a while 1MORE championed its signature O-hooks to create a secure fit, but dropped the hooks for a more refined look.
+For a while, 1MORE championed its signature O-hooks to create a secure fit, but dropped the hooks for a more refined look.
 Both have comfortable fits out of the box according to many users, which we all know can be tricky to get right, so in that way, 1MORE has found a solid formula for consumers.
-Unreliable connection quality plagued the original Stylish earbuds, but the ColorBuds don’t have that problem.
-I never experienced a single connection drop and only a few hiccups during my one week of testing.
+Unreliable connection quality plagues the original Stylish earbuds, but the ColorBuds doesn’t have that problem.

-Both earbuds support aptX and AAC streaming for high-quality audio on any operating system, but the sound signatures are quite different.
-They echo one another by amplifying bass notes, however the 1MORE Colorbuds have a more accurate frequency response.
-The ColorBuds’ midrange response is much more accurate than the de-emphasized Stylish True Wireless.
+Both earbuds support aptX and AAC streaming for high-quality audio on any operating system, but the sound profiles are quite different.
+They echo one another by amplifying bass notes, however, the 1MORE Colorbuds has a more accurate frequency response.
+The ColorBuds’ midrange response is much more accurate than the under-emphasized Stylish True Wireless.
 Isolation is better with the ColorBuds than the 1MORE Stylish.
 Listeners who want a cleaner sound should get the 1MORE ColorBuds.

 Should you buy the 1MORE ColorBuds?

-The 1MORE ColorBuds are a great pair of true wireless earbuds for listeners who want something that offers style and substance.
-If $99 is the hard limit for your budget, these are a great option with bearable compromises.
+The 1MORE ColorBuds is a great pair of true wireless earbuds for listeners who want something that offers style and substance.
+If $99 is the hard limit for your budget, this is a great option with bearable compromises.

 In typical 1MORE fashion, the ColorBuds serve as a high-value, affordable product.
 The company isn’t trying to compete with the likes of Apple or even Samsung with the ColorBuds.
 Instead, it targets the casual listener who wants something that’s attractive and functional.
 While the design may not be for everyone, the vibrant hues are a nice relief against the bland backdrop of audio products that usually come our way.